Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/databases.md

 - Cloud SQL high performance and scalability:
     - Up to 64 TB of storage
     - Up to 60_000 IOPS
-    - Up to 624 GB or RAM per instance
+    - Up to 624 GB of RAM per instance
     - Ability to scale out with read replicas
 - Other Cloud SQL services:
     - HA configuration: primary-standby instances with synchronous replications